Lou Clark, Counselling & Coaching: Kent, London MBACP, Dip.Couns, FHEA

 I regularly attend workshops and training, including online training as part of my continual professional development.

-I complete voluntary counselling work within organisations, supporting students or lower income adults, some who have experienced abuse.
+I have completed voluntary/low cost counselling work within organisations, supporting students or lower income adults, some who have experienced abuse.
 I also have over 7 years coaching practice, and experience in education and the arts.

 PGCert qualification: Teaching & Communication in HE, Inclusive Learning & Teaching, Teaching Development Project.
 Fellow of the Higher Education Academy (FHEA)